Sarawak

 The male averages 24kg in weight, twice as much as the female.

-wimming, beach combing at low tide and sunset watching are popular activities along the sandy bays of the Park.
+Swimming, beach combing at low tide and sunset watching are popular activities along the sandy bays of the Park.
 Bako National Park is truly an ideal place for nature lovers and eco-minded adventurers.

-The seaspray, wave action and the wind have also carved out magnificent sea arches and sea stacks at the base of the cliffs, some rearing above the waves like a mighty serpent's head.
+The sea spray, wave action and the wind have also carved out magnificent sea arches and sea stacks at the base of the cliffs, some rearing above the waves like a mighty serpent's head.
 The attractive sandstone formations appear as pink and iron patterns on the cliff faces.
 Further inland, waterfalls tumble down into freshwater pools in a tranquil and idyllic jungle setting.

 There is a nominal entry fee for all National Parks in Sarawak.
 Photo permits are also required.
 Check with the National Parks and Wildlife Office in Kuching or the Sarawak Tourism Board for the latest fee structure.
 Day trippers to Bako can obtain a permit and pay any fees at the boat jetty in Kampung Bako.